Xpktro/contest-scorer/README.md

 - `default`: Assigns a default score to each contact.
 Default is 1.
 - `timeRange`: Assigns different scores based on time ranges.
 Format: `{"firstHalf": 2, "secondHalf": 3}`
 - `bonusStations`: Assigns bonus scores for contacting certain stations.
 Format: `{"OA4O": 5, "OA4EFJ": 3}`
-- `minimumContacts`: Requires participants to have at least the specified number of valid contacts to receive any score.
-Participants with fewer contacts will still appear in results but with zero points.
+- `minimumContacts`: **Contact-level rule** that prevents contacts from awarding points if the contacted station doesn't appear in enough logs.
+A contacted station must appear in at least this many different submitted logs to award points to others.
+Each participant log counts as one appearance regardless of how many times the station appears in that log.
 Format: `2`

 ### Bonus Rules